 - Report such harassment to the platform on which it occurred.
 Twitter, Facebook, Snapchat, Instagram, and other platforms each have a process to report messages which violate their terms of service.

-- Utilize any blocking functions available on the platform to prevent the bullies from seeing or responding to your activities on the platform.
+- Prevent cyberbullying from getting any worse by utilizing blocking functions available on the platform to stop the bullies from seeing your activities.

-- Report anonymous accounts suspected to be run by the same individual.
+- Report anonymous accounts that you think are run by the same individual.

-- Document all threatening messages using website preservation sites such as archive.is, and retain screenshots of each communication as well, for use in any criminal or civil litigation which may arise.
+- Document all threatening messages and retain screenshots of each communication for use in any criminal or civil litigation which may follow.

-- Threats to the use of explosives should be reported to the FBI.
+- Threats that include the use of explosives should be immediately reported to the FBI.

-- When a student is bullying another, contact the school administration, and make them aware of the situation.
+- When a student is bullying another, contact the school administration to make them aware of the situation.

-LegalShield gives you access to a dedicated provider law firm that can assist in identifying law enforcement options and help you understand your legal rights.
-LegalShield provides quick answers and professional consultation from an actual lawyer, all at a low monthly rate.
-Learn more about how LegalShield can help.
+We give you access to a dedicated provider law firm that can help you understand your rights within your state and school district.
+LegalShield provides quick answers and consultation with an actual lawyer, all at a low monthly rate.